harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 #### Add problem to the course

-We need to import the problem twice:
+As explained before we need to import the problem twice:

   1. One version **for grading** containing both the public and secret samples.
 The judging is set to be done **none-lazy**, meaning all samples are evaluated.
 This folder is the leading problem folder.
   2. One version **for practicing** which is a copy where we removed all secret samples in the 'data/secret/' folder.
 The judging is set to be done **lazy**.